 It may sound like a cop-out but I think Abelson and Sussman had this right all along.
 We're so hopelessly early in the existence of Computer Science as a discipline that we don't have a clue what it really is yet.
 And when you don't know what something is, it's pretty hard to know how to present it.
 Or steer it's course.
 That's all for now.

-Anyway, I've been reading some interviews with the developer behind the game Jonathan Mak.
+Anyway, I've been reading someinterviews with the developer behind the game Jonathan Mak.
 (Yes, it's one guy.
 That takes you back to the early 90s doesn't it?
 When games could still be developed by one guy and all.)
 He's really cool and wrote something really cool about why games don't work as open source.
 It's one of the best arguments I've ever heard.

-"There are two kinds of advances in computing.
+Also, I had this thought today which is possibly trite and stupid but intrigued me enough to jot down: "There are two kinds of advances in computing.
 Advances in what is computable and advances in what is worth computing.
 P=NP is an example of the former, Moore's Law is an example of the latter."

 I've also been thinking about trying to get some of my writing published (my poetry) and reading awesome stuff about Linux, the PS3, Programming, etc and I'll try to write some more about all that soon.